indykiss/DataStructures-Algos/Topics/Search.md

 Cons: Does not find the shortest path to a node.

 Depth first search uses a recursive solution to go DEEP down each tree branch or deep down a graph's child.

+Basically: DS.
+Deep the stack ?
+Can use recursion's call stack instead of a literal stack.

+function doSomething(root) {

+    trigger a thing that makes us do dfs

+    return a thing that is our answer

+    function dfs(node) {
+        // BASE
+        if(node === null) {
+            return a thing
+        }
+        // DO SOMETHING THAT WILL GET US
+        TOWARDS AN ANSWER
+        // TRY TO PROVE THE OPPOSITE OF THE
+        BASE CASE WITH IF STATEMENTS

+        // RECURSIVE ACTION
+        return dfs(root.left) || or &&
+            dfs(root.right)
+    }
+}

 ## Use Breath first or depth first??